KostiaFed/701ruby/README.md

 $ `git clone https://github.com/ita-social-projects/ZeroWaste.git`

 ## Setup
+First of all you need rvm to setup project.
+For the operating system Windows the optimal solution is to use <a href="https://docs.microsoft.com/en-us/windows/wsl/">WSL</a>.

 $ `bin/setup`
 or
 $ `bundle install`

 <b>PostgreSQL</b>

-<a href="https://www.postgresql.org/download/">Install PostgreSQL</a>
+<a href="https://www.postgresql.org/download/">Install PostgreSQL</a> for your operating system or subsystem.

-<a href="https://www.postgresql.org/docs/">PostgreSQL documentation</a>
+You can familiarize yourself with <a href="https://www.postgresql.org/docs/">PostgreSQL documentation</a>.

-Rename database.yml.sample to database.yml.
+In your local machine rename database.yml.sample to database.yml.
 Make sure that the user and password match the data in this file.
 Port may be changed.

 <b>pg gem</b>
+Under certain circumstances bundle can do not install pg.
+To install manually:
 $ `sudo apt-get install libpq-dev` then
 $ `gem install pg`